-Parents/carers are asked to inform the school by letter or telephone if their child is likely to be absent for some time, and to give the child a note on his or her return to school, confirming the reason for absence.
+Parents/carers are asked to inform the school by letter, telephone or Parent Portal if their child is likely to be absent for some time, and to give the child a note on his or her return to school, confirming the reason for absence.
 This note should be given to their Pupil Support Teacher.
 The note should contain two important pieces of information: